 Tumblecube Island is composed of many diverse areas, each of them made up of multiple stages.
 You’ll take on each stage using three Pokémon, and you’ll battle wild Pokémon to earn ingredients, XP, and Power Stones.
 You can return to your camp after each stage to equip your team with the new Power Stones you’ve earned and to attract new Pokémon by cooking.
 Then, you’ll repeat the process, eventually taking on a special “Strong-Looking” boss Pokémon in the area’s final stage to earn a special prize and clear the path to more areas.

 Pokémon Quest is free to download, so give it a try!
-It's currently available for the Nintendo Switch in the Nintendo Switch eShop, and a mobile version will be coming soon to iOS and Android devices.
-Whether you've already begun your Pokémon Quest or you're about to get started, we've got some tips to help you get acclimated in this exciting, blocky new adventure.
+It’s available for the Nintendo Switch in the Nintendo Switch eShop, for iPhone and iPad in the App Store, and for Android devices on Google Play.
+Whether you’ve already begun your Pokémon Quest or you’re about to get started, we’ve got some tips to help you get acclimated in this exciting, blocky new adventure.

 Your First Choice is a Key to Start